NickAnthony/UdacityFullStackWebCourse-Capstone/README.md

 The app is live at: https://nickanthony-casting-agency.herokuapp.com/

+Please describe the motivation behind this project as required by the rubric!

+Motivation is like: Why did you make this project?
+Few Examples:

+This project is the Capstone in the Udacity Full Stack Web Developer Nanodegree.
+I was hoping to leverage many of the different skills I learned in the course and create a project that incorporates all the different pieces of the course.

+---

-## Casting Agency Specifications
+## Casting Agency Project Prompt

 The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
 You are an Executive Producer within the company and are creating a system to simplify and streamline your process.

+---

 ## Models